akyoto/q/docs/readme.md

 - `mem.alloc` must be followed by `mem.free`

 For memory allocations of slices and pointers `delete` is called automatically on all exit points of the identifier's scope.
-Non-pointer types like `!int` currently do not support automatic lifecycle management and require an explicit free call, e.g. an `fs.close` for `!int` file handles.
+Non-pointer types like `!int` currently do not support automatic life cycle management and require an explicit free call, e.g. an `fs.close` for `!int` file handles.

 ## Errors